jbx-protocol/juice-docs/docs/user/project.md

 You can also set advanced options:

 - **Reserved NFTs.** For every `N` NFTs minted, mint an extra one to the address of your choosing.
 This can be a helpful way to reward your collaborators.
-- **Voting weight.** Give each tier a custom voting weight, which can be used for off-chain governance (with a tool like [Snapshot](/user/resources/snapshot/), or for on-chain governance.
 - **External link.** Link minters to your project's website, Discord, or somewhere else.

 #### Collection Settings